hachesanchez/devops-finalproject/Readme.md

 - Pull changes from the remote main branch
 `git pull origin main`

-- Merge changes from helena into main (this may cause conflicts) `git merge YOUR_BRANCH`
+- Merge changes from YOUR_BRANCH into main (this may cause conflicts) `git merge YOUR_BRANCH`

 - If there are conflicts, resolve them and commit the changes

 - Push changes to the remote main branch
 `git push origin main`

+- Switch to your branch
+`git checkout YOUR_BRANCH`

+- Merge changes from main into YOUR_BRANCH
+`git merge main`